List of surviving Boeing B-29 Superfortresses: Background

-Museum acquisitions of B-29s

-The majority of the surviving B-29s came from airframes that had either been designated (with the US Navy at NAWS China Lake), initially, as target-tow aircraft, then unmanned target aircraft, and finally as a ground target (the last B-29 destroyed was in 1981, more than six years after a ban had been placed on further using these aircraft as targets).
-Furthermore, B-29s were used at Aberdeen Proving Grounds as ground targets and survivability studies.
+The majority of the surviving B-29s came from airframes that had served with the United States Navy at NAWS China Lake as target-tow aircraft, then unmanned target aircraft, and finally as ground targets.
+Additional B-29s were used at Aberdeen Proving Ground as ground targets and for survivability studies.
+Since the early 1970s, various B-29s have been recovered from China Lake and Aberdeen for museum displays – the last B-29 (Doc) removed from China Lake in 2000 was restored to flying condition.

-In 1966, the then fledgling Commemorative Air Force, in their quest to gather an example of all the remaining World War II bombers, attempted to track down a B-29.
-At this time, except for two noted museum aircraft, the B-29 was considered almost extinct.
-Rumors of B-29s existing at Aberdeen Proving Ground revealed several airframes, but due to the closeness of ocean, air these aircraft were corroded close to the point where they were unrestorable.
-Then, in 1970, came the discovery of the US Navy fleet of aircraft at Naval Air Weapons Station China Lake – these aircraft being used/stored in the desert air were in much better shape.
-After a year of negotiation, the CAF was able to obtain their B-29 (Fifi).
-These same negotiations also allowed the Imperial War Museum to obtain an example as well (It's Hawg Wild).

-Since the early 1970s, numerous other B-29s have been recovered from Aberdeen as well as China Lake for museum displays – the last B-29 (Doc) removed from China Lake in 2000 was restored to flying condition.
-There are still two partial airframes and one wreck at the NAWS China Lake site.
-Several other aircraft were noted as late as 1980, but these aircraft have disappeared – four having been used in the Disney Picture Last Flight of Noah's Ark, in which two of the airframes were destroyed during production.

 Additional aircraft have been discovered at both post-war crash sites and near World War II Pacific airfields.
 There is a search for the first B-29 to bomb Japan, Dauntless Dotty which crashed into the Pacific Ocean on take-off during her return flight to the United States.
 If the airplane is found, there are plans to recover and restore it for display.
-In 1995, an attempt to recover the Kee Bird, which had crashed in 1947 in northern Greenland, resulted in the almost complete destruction of the plane's fuselage by fire, allegedly started by a malfunctioning Auxiliary power unit in the tail.
+In 1995, an attempt to recover the Kee Bird, which had crashed in 1947 in northern Greenland, resulted in the almost complete destruction of the plane's fuselage by fire, started by a malfunctioning auxiliary power unit in the tail.